vikingdata/articles/cloud/Free_setup.md

 Database + Storage
   * Dynamo
   * SimpleDB
   * S3 -- used by databases and storage.
-It is very very cheap. x Monitoring
+It is very very cheap.
+  * Redshift -- not free, but free when idle

+Monitoring
    * Promethesus
    * CLoudtrail